Please, take note of the following:

-Proceedings of the Main Conference and Adjunct Proceedings will be available as planned in the ACM Digital Library.
+- The Proceedings of the Conference will be published by ACM and available in the ACM Digital Library, as planned.

 ACM UMAP 2020, the premier international conference on systems that adapt to users and user models for adaptation, includes a Doctoral Consortium (DC) Session.
 The DC provides an opportunity for doctoral students to explore and develop their research interests under the guidance of distinguished researchers from the field.
 Doctoral students are invited to apply to present their research to experienced scholars who will provide constructive feedback and advice.

 Students are expected to document in a brief submission their doctoral research (see below described submission information for further details), which will be evaluated by the consortium committee.
 Good quality applications will be selected for presentation at a Doctoral Consortium Session as part of the conference.
 Promising, but less well- developed applications will be selected for presentation at a poster session.
 Each student with an accepted submission will be assigned a mentor who will provide feedback on the student’s work and will discuss the doctoral research with the student and the audience at the consortium.

 - Camera ready submission: May 3, 2020

 - ACM UMAP 2020 DC Session: TBD, 2020